google/tracing-framework/docs/addons.md

-# Framework Extensions
+# Framework Addons

-The tracing framework supports extensions that can be used to provide additional event recording, custom behaviors, and custom visualizations.
-Extensions are defined via manifest files that describe their behavior and are used for loading and injecting code at runtime.
-Extension manifests can define actions and code that should be run during tracing runs and/or triggers and code that is used by the application when processing a trace.
+The tracing framework supports addons that can be used to provide additional event recording, custom behaviors, and custom visualizations.
+Addons are defined via manifest files that describe their behavior and are used for loading and injecting code at runtime.
+Addon manifests can define actions and code that should be run during tracing runs and/or triggers and code that is used by the application when processing a trace.

 ## Manifest Files

-Each extension gets a single manifest file.
+Each addon gets a single manifest file.
 This file is JSON-based and should be browser parsable (that means no comments/trailing commas/etc).
-An extension should share a single manifest file if it's providing linked functionality between tracing and apps.
+An addon should share a single manifest file if it's providing linked functionality between tracing and apps.

     {
-      "name": "My Extension",
+      "name": "My Addon",
       "required_version": "1.0.5", // required version of WTF
       "tracing": { // only include if needed "scripts": [